 Each four-year college makes decisions about which courses from Lord Fairfax will transfer individually.
 Students planning to transfer should contact the transfer counselor at the school they want to attend.
 Each transfer counselor is listed in the transfer guide.
 Students transferring out-of-state should research the school online and follow the guidelines for transfer students.

-Students planning to transfer should be in an Associate in Arts & Sciences degree curriculum at Lord Fairfax.
+Students planning to transfer should be in an Associate in Arts & Sciences (AA&S) or Associate in Science (AS) degree curriculum at Lord Fairfax.
 There are eight:

 - Business Administration

 - Administration of Justice Specialization

 - Communications Specialization

 - Agriculture Science Specialization

 - Engineering Specialization

 Some Associate in Applied Science degrees transfer under specific agreements, please check these agreements for all needed requirements.
 Otherwise students should work closely with advising staff and/or faculty advisors to determine which courses in the Associate in Applied Science degrees will transfer.

 Should I Get The Entire Associate Degree Or Just Transfer Some Credits?